DutchJelly/VirtualConference/README.md

 - What are the most important priorities and what is more optional?
-  (In case of unforseeen circumstances)
+  (In case of unforseen circumstances)

 - Do you have a prototype conference in mind that we could use for testing?